Bowen-Liao/Bowen-Liao.github.io/content/authors/admin/_index.md

 #       Recognized for contributions to scaling laws in deep learning.
 ---

-Bowen Liao is a Research Assistant in Civil Engineering at Shenzhen University, having completed his Bachelor's and Master's degrees at the same institution, graduating in 2025.
-He is currently awaiting his visa to begin his PhD at Monash University in Australia.
-Bowen specializes in integrating intelligent technologies for sustainable solutions in construction.
-He leads research projects that use advanced sensing technologies, such as 3D point cloud technology and Near-Infrared spectroscopy, to enhance resource property prediction and waste recovery in urban construction.
-His work has been presented in prominent academic forums, with contributions to patents and software copyrights.
-Bowen is passionate about leveraging AI and machine learning to tackle real-world engineering challenges while promoting sustainable development.
+Bowen Liao is a Research Assistant in Civil Engineering at Shenzhen University, where he completed his Bachelor's and Master's degrees in 2025.
+Currently awaiting his PhD visa for Monash University, Australia, Bowen specializes in integrating intelligent technologies for sustainable construction solutions.
+He leads research in advanced sensing technologies like 3D point cloud and Near-Infrared spectroscopy for resource prediction and waste recovery.
+His work has been featured in academic forums, including 'Waste Management' Journal, and he has contributed to patents and software copyrights.